-Manila has fallen in love with the “Pako” Salad (Fiddlehead Ferns salad).
-I discovered this Filipino fascination with fiddlehead ferns on a recent trip to the Philippines.
-Everywhere I went, the Pako Salad was served as a starter.
-In fact, at a lunch with well known Filipino food icon Ms. Glenda Barretto at her Via Mare restaurant, she mentioned that the demand for this type of salad was so high “our suppliers can’t keep up with the demand for ferns.”
+I made this Kangkong- Water Spinach Salad With Salted Eggs, Tomatoes and a Honey-Vinegar Dressing after a recent trip to Manila.
+I discovered this Filipino fascination with salads made of pako (fiddle head ferns) and “kangkong” also known as water spinach.
+Everywhere I went, the Pako Salad or else the Kangkong Salad was served as a starter at restaurants.
+At a lunch with well known Filipino food icon Ms. Glenda Barretto at her Via Mare restaurant, she mentioned that the customer requests for these types of salads was so high “our suppliers can’t keep up with the demand.”

-In the absence of ferns here in my suburban home, I used fresh spinach greens instead to make a salad.
-Filipino dishes often have a combination of very salty and very sweet together in one plate.
+In the absence of fiddle head ferns here in my suburban home in America, I used fresh spinach greens instead to make a salad.
+Filipino dishes often have a combination of salty and sweet together in one plate.
 So I tried to accomplish these flavors in this spinach salad.

 Salted eggs in a Filipino salad are a mainstay and a must.
 Most Asian groceries have salted eggs in their refrigerated section.
 And when you combine the salty slices with the spinach leaves, tomatoes and red onion, then the contrasts are truly terrific.